toabiodun/student-grade-calculator/v0.2/README.md

 Write: 785 ms
 Passed: 584838, Failed: 415162

-Large Dataset Notice
+⚠️ Large Dataset Notice

-The file students_1000000_passed_vector.txt exceeds GitHub’s upload limit (25 MB) and cannot be uploaded to the repository.
+The file students_1000000_passed_vector.txt exceeds GitHub’s 25MB upload limit.
-It is included in the ZIP archive submitted to Moodle as required.
+It is included only in the ZIP submitted to Moodle, as required by the assignment.
-The program successfully generated all datasets, including the largest one.
+All datasets were successfully generated by the program during testing.

-Relation to Other Versions
+🛡 Exception Handling in v0.2

+This version uses try/catch blocks to prevent crashes and improve reliability:
+• File-open failures produce clear error messages
+• Malformed data lines are skipped or handled safely
+• Vector operations avoid out-of-range access
+• User input is validated

+🔧 Compilation (v0.2)

+Compile using g++:
+g++ -std=c++11 -O2 -o student_grading_v02 main.cpp Person.cpp

+▶️ Running the Program

+In Windows PowerShell (inside the v0.2 folder):
+.\student_grading_v02.exe
+Select option 4 to run the performance benchmark.

+📌 Version Relationships

+• v0.1 – manual/file input, average/median, base logic
-v0.1: basic implementation (manual input, file input, average/median, formatting) v0.2: refactored version + exception handling + vector performance tests v0.25: same logic as v0.2 but implemented using std::list and std::deque
+• v0.2 – refactoring, exceptions, vector performance tests
+• v0.25 – same as v0.2 but implemented using std::list and std::deque

-Files in this Folder
+📄 Files in This Folder

 main.cpp
 Person.cpp
 Person.h
 README.md

-Author
+👤 Author

 Abiodun Tomiwa (toabiodun)